Cray-HPE/docs-csm/operations/network/dns/Troubleshoot_DNS_Configuration_Issues.md

 Assuming CAN, BGP, MetalLB, and external DNS are properly configured on a system, name resolution requests can be sent directly to the desired DNS server.

-Use this procedure to gain access to system services when exeternal DNS is not configured properly.
+Use this procedure to gain access to system services when external DNS is not configured properly.

 ### Prerequisites